caesarb-34/caesarb-34/README.md

-👋 Hi, I’m Caesar Bernardo a Sr. Technical Program Manager working in the Cloud and Software Development ecosystem.
+👋 Hi, I’m Caesar Bernardo a Software Developer / Agilist working in the Cloud and software development ecosystem.
-👀 I'm passionate about growing as a professional technologist and helping companies on their own growth journey. 💞️ I'm looking to collaborate on Python and
+👀 I'm passionate about growing as a professional technologist and helping companies on their own growth journey.
-Web Development projects.
+💞️ I'm looking to collaborate on Python andWeb Development projects.
 📫 How to reach me: caesar.bernardo@gmail.com